20 Sights in La Paz, Bolivia (with Map and Images)

 Confucio

-Confucius, born Kong Qiu (孔丘), was a Chinese philosopher of the Spring and Autumn period who is traditionally considered the paragon of Chinese sages.
-Confucius's teachings and philosophy underpin the East Asian culture and society, and remain influential across China and East Asia to this day.
+Confucius, born Kong Qiu (孔丘), was a Chinese philosopher of the Spring and Autumn period who is traditionally considered the paragon of Chinese sages, as well as the first teacher in China to advocate for mass education.
+Much of the shared cultural heritage of the Sinosphere originates in the philosophy and teachings of Confucius.
 His philosophical teachings, called Confucianism, emphasized personal and governmental morality, correctness of social relationships, justice, kindness, sincerity, and a ruler's responsibilities to lead by virtue.

 Wikipedia: Confucius (EN)